Skip to main content

 Notes to the calculation:

-1. Genoveva does not pay class 4 NIC, as her trading profit is under the lower profit limit.
+1. Genoveva does not pay class 4 National Insurance contributions, as her trading profit is under the lower profit limit.

 2. Even though Genoveva is paying capital gains tax under self assessment, this is not included for payment on account purposes.